klb2/secret-key-budget-ruin/README.md

-This repository is accompanying the paper "Reliability and Latency Analysis for Wireless Communication Systems with a Secret-Key Budget" (Karl-L. Besser, Rafael Schaefer, and Vincent Poor, IEEE Transactions on Communications, Nov.
+This repository is accompanying the paper "Reliability and Latency Analysis for Wireless Communication Systems with a Secret-Key Budget" (Karl-L. Besser, Rafael Schaefer, and Vincent Poor, IEEE Transactions on Communications, vol.
-2023.
+72, no. 2, pp. 1033-1044, Feb.
+2024.
 [doi:10.1109/TCOMM.2023.3329211](https://doi.org/10.1109/TCOMM.2023.3329211),
 [arXiv:2304.02538](https://arxiv.org/abs/2304.02538)).